mohit-jethwani49/Push-down-automata/README.md

 3. Enter the string you want to check against the PDA.

 4. Submit the form to check if the string is accepted by the PDA.

+5. If the string is accepted, the program will provide a tracing of the string in the PDA, showing the sequence of states and stack operations.

+## Example

+You can refer to the three text files in the directory that contain sample inputs for some standard PDAs.